rprimas/ascon-verilog/README.md

 - Install the Icarus Verilog (iverilog) open-source verilog simulator:
   - See `https://steveicarus.github.io/iverilog/usage/installation.html`.
   - Tested with version 12.0 and flags `-g2005-sv`, `-g2009`, and `-g2012`.
-- Execute verilog testbench:
+- Execute verilog test bench:
-  - `make` (runs `rtl/tb.sv` using `KAT/KAT_tmp.txt` as input).
+  - `make` (runs `rtl/tb.sv` using `tv/tmp.txt` as input).
-- Execute verilog testbench and show resulting wave forms:
+- Execute verilog test bench and show resulting wave forms:
   - `make wave` (same as `make` but also opens resulting `tb.vcd` in GTKWave).

 ## Automatic Generation and Execution of Test Vectors

 - `python tb.py -s`
-  - Generate a new `KAT/KAT_tmp.txt`, run `rtl/tb.sv`, and compare output to Ascon software implementation in `ascon.py`.
+  - Generate a new `tv/tmp.txt`, run `rtl/tb.sv`, and compare output to Ascon software implementation in `ascon.py`.
 - `python tb.py -w`
   - Same as `python tb.py -s` except the entire process is repeated for many inputs with different lengths.